 The best way to find your alphabet cream is to test out several to see which product gives you the results you want.
 If you’re acne prone, an oil free CC cream with acne fighting salicylic acid may be a good choice, especially if it offers color correction for redness.
 Women who have few skin issues and just want a bit of coverage that also provides sunscreen would find BB creams are a great fit.
 Those who would like to reduce fine lines, cover and correct skin imperfections as well as get some sun protection, a DD product is their dream cream.

-One of the first things we put on our skin each morning is a moisturizer, but most of us don’t know that there are actually three major classes of moisturizers: occlusive, humectant and emollient.
-The effect of each type of moisturizer offers unique benefits, so it’s a good idea to make sure the product you’re using is the right choice for what you’d like to achieve with your moisturizer.
+One of the products we put on our skin each morning is a moisturizer.
+But most of us aren’t aware that there are actually three major classes of moisturizers: occlusive, humectant, and emollient.
+The effect of each moisturizer type offers unique benefits, so it’s a good idea to make sure the product you’re using is the right choice for what you’d like to achieve.

-Environmental factors such as dry air, cold temperatures and chemicals and soaps applied to the skin can disrupt this natural moisture and lead to flaky, dehydrated skin.
+Environmental factors such as dry air, cold temperatures, chemicals and soaps applied to the skin can disrupt this natural moisturizing process, leading to flaky, dehydrated skin.
 Using the right moisturizer type can make a big difference in repairing dry, damaged skin and restoring the natural moisture level.

 Let’s discuss the three major types of moisturizers, how they work and the ingredients to look for in each.

-Occlusives act as a barrier for the skin, coating the surface and slowing trans-epidural water loss and helping to maintain the skin’s natural moisture.
-Products that contain petrolatum and oils (such as mineral, jojoba, olive) provide a thick layer on top of the skin, and are especially helpful for retaining skin moisture during the dry, cold winter months.
+Occlusives act as a barrier for the skin, coating the surface and slowing trans-epidermal water loss to help maintain the skin’s natural moisture.
+Products that contain petrolatum and oils (such as mineral, jojoba, olive) provide a thick layer on the skin, and are especially helpful for retaining moisture during the dry, cold winter months.

-Humectants are true moisturizers, as they are able to bond with water molecules, drawing water from humid air into the skin as well as from the deeper layers of the skin to plump the top layer of skin.
+Humectants are true moisturizers, as they are able to bond with water molecules, drawing moisture from the environment as well as from the deeper layers of the skin to plump the top layer of skin.
 Look for products that contain hyaluronic acid, pyrrolidone carboxylic acid (PCA), glycerin, sorbitol, urea and hydroxyl and lactic acid.
 Many humectant products also contain occlusive ingredients to provide a two-fold effect of drawing in and holding moisture.

-Emollients work by filling the spaces between surface skin cells and can help repair skin and increase softness, smoothness and flexibility.
-Look for ingredients such as demethicone, cyclomethicone, cetyl and stearyl alcohols, stearic, linolenic, oleic and lauric acids and vegetable oils such as jojoba, grape and sesame seed.
+Emollients work by filling the spaces between surface skin cells and can help repair skin and increase softness, smoothness and elasticity.
+Look for ingredients such as dimethicone, cyclomethicone, cetyl and stearyl alcohols, stearic, linolenic, oleic and lauric acids and vegetable oils such as jojoba, grape and sesame seed.
 Emollients can also function as an occlusive if applied in a heavy layer.

-If you have more oily prone skin, you’d probably skip the occlusives as those products tend to be heavy, and look for a lightweight humectant to help keep your skin plump.
+If you have oilier skin, you can probably skip the occlusives as those products tend to be heavy.
+Look for a lightweight humectant to help keep your skin plump.
 During the winter months you may need to add an emollient to the mix, but be careful if you’re acne prone as some ingredients can clog pores.

 Almost everyone can benefit from using a humectant each day, and adding an emollient or occlusive product as needed.
 If your skin is dehydrated and you only apply an occlusive product, you’ll just be coating over dry skin and not treating the underlying problem.
-Occlusive are a great way to prevent skin from drying out as long as the epidermis isn’t dehydrated, but if the skin cells aren’t plumped with water you won’t effectively treat that dry skin look with this type of product.
+Occlusive are a great way to prevent skin from drying out as long as the epidermis isn’t already dehydrated.
+But if the skin cells aren’t plumped with water, you won’t effectively treat that dry skin look with this type of product.

-Providing the appropriate moisturizer not only will improve the look and feel of your skin, but research has show that the consistent use of some ingredients, such as the fatty acids in emollients, can improve skin on a cellular level and protect from environmental damage.
+Providing the appropriate moisturizer will not only improve the look and feel of your skin, but research has shown that the consistent use of some ingredients, such as the fatty acids in emollients, can improve skin on a cellular level and protect from environmental damage.

 Every bottle of sunscreen by law must provide a SPF (Sun Protection Factor) label with a corresponding number listed.
 The SPF number is provided to help you determine the amount of time you can stay in the sun without burning after applying the product.
-The higher the number, the longer the protection time, although anything higher than a SPF 30 isn’t really necessary, because to provide sustained protection sunscreens should be reapplied every couple of hours and after swimming or sweating.
+The higher the number, the longer the protection time, although anything higher than SPF 30 isn’t really necessary, because to provide sustained protection, any sunscreen should be reapplied every couple of hours or after swimming/sweating.